CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Experimental Datasets

 \section{Experimental Datasets}

-Two types of face image datasets are used: three datasets consisting of authentic images, originating from CelebA-HQ~\cite{karras2017progressive}, Flickr-Faces-HQ~\cite{karras2019style} and FRGC-Subset~\cite{Phillips_IVC_2017}, and seven datasets consisting of synthetic images, originating from different generators (ProGAN, StyleGAN, StyleGAN2, StyleGAN2-ADA, StyleGAN3, StarGANv2 and SREFI~\cite{karras2017progressive,karras2019style, karras2020analyzing, Karras2020ada, Karras2021,choi2020stargan,Banerjee_IJCB_2017}).
+Two types of face image datasets are used: authentic datasets consisting of real images from three sources (CelebA-HQ~\cite{karras2017progressive}, Flickr-Faces-HQ~\cite{karras2019style} and FRGC-Subset~\cite{Phillips_IVC_2017}), and synthetic datasets consisting of fake images from seven different generators (ProGAN, StyleGAN, StyleGAN2, StyleGAN2-ADA, StyleGAN3, StarGANv2 and SREFI~\cite{karras2017progressive,karras2019style,karras2020analyzing,Karras2020ada,Karras2021,choi2020stargan,Banerjee_IJCB_2017}).
 Along with Fig. \ref{fig:test_data}, the following sections briefly characterize data sources.